magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-create.md

 1. Go to `<your Magento install dir>/app/design/frontend`.

 3. Create a new directory named according to your vendor name: `/app/design/frontend/<Vendor>`.
-For built-in themes this directory is `app/design/frontend/Magento`.

 4. Under the vendor directory, create a directory named according to your theme.